Janet Fuentes, health activist, Peru. Image: Miguel Villalobos

 Oxfam works to tackle inequality because inequality makes poverty worse.
 Inequality undermines the fight against poverty in the UK and around the world.

 We’ve been seeing this for decades through our work in communities and in our research.
-What we are living through today is more than a cost-of-living crisis, it’s an inequality crisis and it’s deepening poverty the world-over.
+What we are living through today is more than a cost-of-living crisis, it’s an inequality crisis, and it’s deepening poverty worldwide.

 Inequality is not inevitable